-- □ Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself. - □ You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the cover of this booklet).

-□Important Benefit Information for Enrollees Who Qualify for Extra Help:

-- □ If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. - Please go to the Food, Over-the-Counter (OTC) and utility bill credit row in the medical benefits chart in Chapter 4 for further detail. - □Members qualify for the elimination of their cost sharing for Part D drugs.
+- □ Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself. - □ You may get advance care planning assistance by contacting Customer Service (phone numbers are printed on the cover of this booklet). - □Important Benefit Information for Enrollees Who Qualify for Extra Help: - □ If you receive Extra Help to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost sharing. - □ Please go to the Food, Over-the-Counter (OTC) and utility bill credit row in the medical benefits chart in Chapter 4 for further detail. - □ Please go the Home support services row in the medical benefits chart in Chapter 4 for further detail about VBID Pest Control. - □ Members qualify for the elimination of their cost sharing for Part D drugs.
 See Chapter 5 for further detail.

-• You will see this apple next to the Preventive services in the benefits chart.
+You will see this apple next to the Preventive services in the benefits chart.